Skip to main content

 Biographical narrative

-Daniel Carroll Brent was an American public servant who played a key role in the early administration of the United States Department of State during the first half of the nineteenth century.
-Born in Stafford County, Virginia, he rose through the ranks of the foreign service to become Chief Clerk of the Department and briefly served as acting Secretary of State during a presidential transition.
-After his tenure at the Department, Brent was appointed U.S. Consul to Paris, where he continued to represent American interests until his death in 1841.
+Daniel Carroll Brent (1770 – January 31, 1841) was an American public servant who played a key role in the early administration of the United States Department of State.
+Born in Stafford County, Virginia, he rose through the ranks of the foreign service to become Chief Clerk of the department for sixteen years, serving under Presidents James Monroe, John Quincy Adams, and Andrew Jackson.
+In March 1825, Brent briefly assumed the duties of Secretary of State during a presidential transition, before returning to his clerical post.
+After leaving the Department of State in 1833, he was appointed U.S. Consul to Paris, where he remained until his death in 1841.
+His career exemplified steady administrative service and diplomatic engagement at a formative period in American foreign relations.

 Early life and career